developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/decoders/index.md

 Editable parameters of individual Decoders are explained below. **Note: Decoders that do not have configurable parameters do not appear in the Decoder Parameters section**.
 For further instructions about creating and editing DataWedge Profiles, please see "Create a Profile" in the [Setup Guide](../setup).

 ### Reduced Quiet Zone
-The quiet zone is the blank space on either side of a bar code indicates where the Symbology begins and ends, and is intended to prevent the reader from scanning irrelevant information. **When margin-less decoders are used with Reduced Quiet Zone Level reader parameters, the decoders behave according to the following table**:
+The quiet zone is the blank space on either side of a bar code that indicates where the symbology begins and ends, and is intended to prevent the reader from scanning irrelevant information.
+When margin-less decoders are used with Reduced Quiet Zone Level reader parameters, the decoders behave according to the following table:
 <img style="height:350px" src="Marginless_C128_param_table.png"/>
-_The levels at right (above) apply to the 1D Quiet Zone Levels for the indicated decoder parameters only_.
+_See 1D Quiet Zone Level descriptions and important warnings in the [Reader Params](#readerparams) section_.
 <br>

 ### UPCE0